jadecobra/python_tdd_exercises/source/functions/index.rst

       w_keyword_arguments('last', 'first')
       return ('last', 'first')

-  - I can give the input in any order when I use `keyword arguments`_ because I give values for the names in parentheses from the :ref:`function<what is a function?>` definition when I call it
+  - I can give the input in any order when I use `keyword arguments`_ because I use the names from the :ref:`function definition<how to make a function>` when I call it

     .. code-block:: python
       :emphasize-text: first